gigamaster/ui-theme-doc/_theme_collection_2/index.md

 ---
 layout: default
-title: Parent Test
+title: Parent Theme
 has_children: true
 ---

-# Parent Test
+# Parent Theme

-This is a top-level page in Test Collection 2.
+This is a top-level page in Theme Collection 2.

 The link below should lead to a page in the same collection.